Find Affordable College Courses

 Medford, MA

-Tufts University did quite well in this year’s ranking of the best value schools for foreign languages and linguistics students.
-It came in at #6 on the list.
-Located in the suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.
+Tufts University landed the #6 spot in the 2023 rankings for the best value foreign languages and linguistics programs.
+Located in the large suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at Tufts are $63,000 per year.
+The average tuition and fees for an out-of-state undergraduate student at Tufts are $63,000 a year.
 While working on their degree, foreign languages and linguistics majors at Tufts accumulate an average of around $16,000 in student debt.

-As a testament to the quality of education it offers, Tufts also is in the top 10% of our Best Foreign Languages & Linguistics Schools in the New England Region ranking.
+In addition to its great value ranking, Tufts is in the top 10% of all schools on our Best Foreign Languages & Linguistics Schools in the New England Region list.

-Full Foreign Languages & Linguistics at Tufts University Report
+Read full report on Foreign Languages & Linguistics at Tufts University

 #7